compsci-adl/webdev-25/workshop-1/README.md

 ```

 ### Fetch API
-The Fetch API goes well with promises, fetched can return a promise that you can wait for.
+The Fetch API goes well with promises, Fe can return a promise that you can wait for.
 ```javascript
 fetch("https://api.example.com/data")
     .then(response => response.json())